Tree conservation and tree works

 If you have safety concerns about a tree, or would like a quote for tree work on your own property, contact Land and Countryside.

 If a tree is dead, dying or dangerous then it may not need permission for works to be carried out.
 In these circumstances:

 - you still have a duty to notify us in writing of any proposed works

 - you should give at least 5 days notice before work begins, or as soon as you can after the work has taken place

 - you must provide proof of the condition of the tree before the work begins.

-Apply for a felling licence from the Forestry Commission if you intend to fell more than 5 cubic metres of trees.
+Apply for felling permission with Scottish Forestry if you intend to fell more than 5 cubic metres of trees

 Privacy and copyright